marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-10-2.png)

-To the eye, a lower value dimension for the bases to represent the smooth terms seems to be more appriate, as it yields less wiglly lines.
+To the eye, a lower value dimension for the bases to represent the smooth terms seems to be more appriate, as it yields less wiggly lines.
 The lower value for `k` does not seem to yield a different tree or conclusions anyway.
 For now, we will stick with the value of `k = 5`.

 Further inspection of the fitted model
 --------------------------------------